dsusco/tp.net-armageddon.org/_site/_units/trukk.md

   - "transport"
 notes:
   |
-    Transport one infantry unit (except Stormboyz or Warbikes).
+    May transport one infantry units without _Jump Packs_ and _Mounted_.
 With the exception of Big Gunz, units being transported may shoot.
 weapons:
 ---